 SONEVA NAMOONA – The Maldives produces 365,000 tons of solid waste every year, but municipal waste facilities are few and far between, meaning rubbish tends to be burnt — or worse, dumped in the sea.
 Soneva Namoona is a partnership between Soneva, the islands of Maalhos, Dharavandhoo and Kihaadhoo, marine plastic foundation Common Seas and local government, with the lofty ambition of changing the way our Motherland manages waste.
 We’re doing this through upcycling and recycling, as well as educating locals about ocean stewardship and providing drinking water in reusable bottles through our own water plant, Soneva Water.
 See also COMMUNITY, DRINKING WATER, ECO CENTRO, PLASTIC and WASTE.

 SOLAR – While you’re sun-soaking, the solar panels at all our resorts are too.
-At Soneva Fushi, we generate 956,945 kWh of green energy every year, saving the equivalent greenhouse emissions produced from driving a car approximately 3,000,000 km.
+At Soneva Fushi, we have generated 900,000 kWh of green energy every year since 2016, saving the equivalent greenhouse emissions produced from driving a car approximately 3 million km.
+This will substantially increase after adding 1.9MWp at Soneva Fushi and 2.7MWp solar PV at Soneva Jani, including 2.5MWh and 2MWh battery energy storage, respectively, in 2023.
 See also ENERGY and PHOTOVOLTAIC.

 STYROFOAM – Rather than ending up in a landfill, this common packing material is alchemised into lightweight construction blocks for our sustainable-chic villas in our Eco Centro Waste-To-Wealth centres.
 We also re-use it for comfortable pillows for the pool and the beach, and up-cycle styrofoam into eye-catching decorations during the holiday seasons.
 See also ECO CENTRO.